Looking for things to do in Minca, where to stay or even how to get to the mountainside wonderland? You've come to the right place - read on....

 What does it cost?
 It should cost absolutely nothing, but there may sometimes be a local trying their luck to charge $2,000 entry.

 What do you need?
-Swimming stuff, towel, suncream and lots of water.
+Swimming stuff, a quick-dry towel, suncream and lots of water.
 The rocks near the pool can be very slippy, so watch your step.

 #4 visit la victoria coffee farm